ItamarBenAri/Top-Tiulim/README.md

 ## Author <a name="author"></a>

-This website and all accompanying code, assets, and service worker implementation are copyright © [Your Name/Your Company Name], 2024.
+This website and all accompanying code, assets, and service worker implementation are created by Itamar Ben Ari - [etamar234@gmail.com](mailto:etamar234@gmail.com).
 All rights reserved.